 The Puffy Lux Hybrid mattress is definitely one to get excited about.
 This hybrid model is made with both super soft foam layers and pocketed coils, which establishes a balanced vibe between deep, cuddly comfort and bouncy mobility.

+Ready to get to the bottom of the Puffy Lux Hybrid, and find out if it could be the bed for you?
+Read on for my detailed review!
 Short on time?
 Skip down to the end to check out my review summary.

 Is the Puffy Lux Hybrid a Good Mattress for You?

 Puffy was launched by Arthur Andreasyan, who says his ultimate goal was to provide people with products that make it feel like they are sleeping on a cloud.
 The Lux Hybrid does have a soft cloud-like feel, but I wouldn’t recommend this memory foam mattress to everyone.
 While I can’t decide if this bed is a good mattress for you, I can provide you with some recommendations to help you get there on your own.

 Who I recommend the Puffy Lux Hybrid mattress for

 - This is a really soft, plush mattress thanks to the foam layers on the top.
 I would recommend it for people who like some sinkage but don’t want to feel totally swallowed up by their bed.